YugAjmera/rl-car-ros/README.md

 - State : LaserScan + Odometry(x and y coordinates)
 - Actions : Forward, Right, Left
 - Episodic Task: An episode ends when the robot hits a wall (Reward = -200) or when the robot reaches the goal position (Reward = +5000).
 A living reward of -1 is given at each step which encourages the robot to end the episode as soon as possible.
-- Qlearning algorithm is implemented.
-The world is show below:
+- The world is show below:

 ![](world.png)